We Replaced a $5k/Month SaaS Stack With Claude Code. Here's What Changed.

 | Total | ~$775/month |

-The comparison that matters most: we eliminated $1,000/month in manual research labor and $800/month in orchestration tooling (Clay, Zapier, Make) and replaced both with approximately $175/month in Claude API tokens and about 40 hours of upfront development to build the execution scripts.
+The comparison that matters most: we eliminated $1,000/month in manual research labor and $800/month in orchestration tooling (Clay, Zapier, Make), and replaced both with about $175/month in Claude API tokens plus around 40 hours of upfront development to build the execution scripts.

 That development investment paid back in month two.

 This is the part most "we replaced X with AI" posts skip.
-Let me be direct about what we gave up.
+Here's what we gave up.

 The cost reduction speaks for itself.
-But the customization improvement is arguably more valuable.
-We can now build enrichment logic, scoring models, and reporting workflows that are specific to our operation -- not constrained by what a SaaS tool's feature set supports.
+The customization improvement is arguably more valuable.
+We can build enrichment logic, scoring models, and reporting workflows that are specific to our operation, not what a SaaS tool's feature set happens to support.
 We added a cross-client deduplication check last month that would have been impossible in Clay.
-It took about three hours to build in Python.
+Took about three hours to build in Python.

 Every SaaS tool we replaced was handling its own reliability.
 When Zapier's API changed, Zapier fixed it.
 When Clay added a new enrichment source, Clay shipped it.
 Now when an enrichment API changes its response format, we update the script.
 When a library breaks, we fix it.
-The maintenance burden is real and ongoing.
+The maintenance burden is real.

-We estimate 4-6 hours per month of maintenance and improvement work on the execution scripts.
-At our cost basis, this is still a favorable trade.
-For an agency without technical capacity, it might not be.
+We estimate 4-6 hours per month of maintenance and improvement on the execution scripts.
+At our cost basis, still a favorable trade.
+For an agency without technical capacity, probably not.

 Pro: We own the code

-When you build your enrichment and automation logic in SaaS tools, you are writing your operational playbook in someone else's format.
-If they change pricing, shut down, or remove a feature, you lose your workflow.
-Our Python scripts are in a version-controlled repository.
-We can run them anywhere, hand them off to any developer, and extend them without asking permission.
+When you build your enrichment and automation logic inside SaaS tools, you're writing your operational playbook in someone else's format.
+If they change pricing, shut down, or kill a feature, your workflow goes with them.
+Our Python scripts live in a version-controlled repo.
+We can run them anywhere, hand them to any developer, and extend them without asking permission.

 Con: Not "set and forget"

 SaaS tools are designed to be configured once and monitored occasionally.
-Claude Code requires active engagement.
-Someone on the team needs to understand how the system works, catch when outputs drift from expectations, and maintain the directive library that governs Claude's behavior.
-The system is more powerful than what we replaced, but it requires more intellectual involvement.
+Claude Code wants active engagement.
+Someone on the team needs to understand how the system works, catch when outputs drift, and maintain the directive library that governs Claude's behavior.
+The system is more powerful, but it asks for more of your brain.

-The biggest unreplaceable advantage: cross-tool orchestration with custom logic.
-Our enrichment workflow now pulls from three sources, cross-references against our historical campaign data to avoid re-enriching contacts we already have, applies a custom ICP scoring model, and updates four different tables in a single coherent workflow.
-No combination of SaaS tools could do this cleanly.
+The biggest unreplaceable advantage is cross-tool orchestration with custom logic.
+Our enrichment workflow now pulls from three sources, cross-references against our historical campaign data to skip contacts we already enriched, applies a custom ICP scoring model, and updates four different tables in a single coherent flow.
+No combination of SaaS tools could do that cleanly.
 Everything would require manual handoffs between systems.

 Con: Learning curve is steep

-Getting Claude Code to behave reliably requires building out a proper CLAUDE.md, a directive library, and a tested execution script library.
-This is weeks of work, not days.
+Getting Claude Code to behave reliably means building out a proper CLAUDE.md, a directive library, and a tested execution script library.
+That's weeks, not days.
 Teams that approach Claude Code as a drop-in replacement for their SaaS tools will be disappointed.
-It requires building a system, not just installing a tool.
+You're building a system, not installing a tool.

-To make this concrete, here is how a lead enrichment run worked before and after the migration.
+To make this concrete, here's how a lead enrichment run worked before and after.

 Before (Clay-based):- Export new leads from Apollo as CSV